yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here:[https://www.peekyou.com/](https://www.peekyou.com/), opt out here: [https://www.peekyou.com/about/contact/optout](https://www.peekyou.com/about/contact/optout).
 You will need the letters at the end of your profile’s URL in the &quot;unique ID&quot; field.
 Make sure to check &quot;remove my entire listing.&quot; You can also remove your information from the sites that it says it has aggregated information from.

 ### PeopleByName
-Look up your name here: [http://www.peoplebyname.com/people](http://www.peoplebyname.com/people).
-Or, you can fill in your name in the URL like this: http://www.peoplebyname.com/people/[Last_Name]/[First_Name].
-Opt out for each record here: [http://www.peoplebyname.com/remove.php](http://www.peoplebyname.com/remove.php).
-This site, unfortunately, does not support HTTPS.
+Look up your name here: [https://www.peoplebyname.com/people](https://www.peoplebyname.com/people).
+Or, you can fill in your name in the URL like this: https://www.peoplebyname.com/people/[Last_Name]/[First_Name].
+Opt out for each record here: [https://www.peoplebyname.com/remove.php](https://www.peoplebyname.com/remove.php).

 ### ☠ PeopleFinders
-Find your information here: [https://www.peoplefinders.com/](https://www.peoplefinders.com/) and opt out here:[https://www.peoplefinders.com/opt-out](https://www.peoplefinders.com/opt-out) (includes Advanced People Search and PublicRecordsNow).
+Find your information here: [https://www.peoplefinders.com/](https://www.peoplefinders.com/) and opt out here: [https://www.peoplefinders.com/opt-out](https://www.peoplefinders.com/opt-out) (includes Advanced People Search and PublicRecordsNow).
 The opt-out link also includes information on finding your profile, after you hit next.
 You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### PeopleSearchNow
 Find your information and opt out here: [https://www.peoplesearchnow.com/opt-out](https://www.peoplesearchnow.com/opt-out).